gatsu420/tokped_sales_tracker/README.md

 # Tokped sales tracker
 ## Functionality
 What this project is supposed to do:
-1. Get sold, view and review count from certain products
+1. Get sold, view and review count from certain products (first search page only)
 2. Run frequently per interval to see traction

 ## DB config